Pyseas/pypelay/docs/user_guide.md

 pypelay.fetch_files()
 ```

-This will copy the below files into your workspace folder.
+This will copy the below files into your project folder.
 Update the
 *pipe.dat* and *options.xlsx* files with your project data.
 Instructions for populating the *environment.xlsx* spreadsheet are
 given [below](#specify-environment).
 This can be done any time before